PTFE VS Teflon: A Comprehensive Comparison

 Does Teflon contain carcinogens?

-Yes, it contains a carcinogen called PFOA, and that’s why the polymer doesn’t have many applications food & beverage market.
+Yes, it contains a carcinogen called PFOA, which is why the polymer doesn’t have many applications in the food & beverage market.

 Does silicone stick to Teflon?